fmcgeough/brod_mimic/README.md

 definition of the record itself (using `defrecord`) and then a separate definition of the record type information (see https://hexdocs.pm/elixir/1.12.3/Record.html#module-types).

 The `brod` code base uses its own `Supervisor` implementation.
-For now, this has been ported over to Elixir.
-It may be removed at some point.
+This has been ported over to Elixir.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc).